Topscientist/boom-bot/README.md

-# IMPORTANT: This Repository Has Been "Archived" As Is Currently Only Recieving Security Updates
+# Update From Maintainer | Project Archived
-As this project is no longer a priority for me, I have set it aside for now but will continue to give it important security updates.
-This repository may be officially archived at a later date!
+This project has been archived as it is no longer active and I am no longer able/willing to invest my time into it sufficently.
+I may re-activate it at a later date later this year as a social experiment though!

 # Boom Bot
 A test to see what happens if the internet is allowed to run rampant with a discord bot and it's code.